On Interval Decomposability of 2D Persistence Modules: Equioriented commutative D grid

 where the maps are the values of the representation $M$ on the arrows (for example, $r \doteq M(\beta)$ where $\beta$ is the arrow $\beta:(i+1,j)\rightarrow (i+1,j+1)$).
 By full commutativity, the two paths (compositions of maps) from $M(i,j)$ to $M(i+1,j+1)$ are equal: $rb = tl$.
 Since the vector spaces have dimension at most $1$ as $M$ is thin, we can conclude the following.
 If at least one map is zero on one of these paths, then there is a zero map on the other path.

-We use the above observation to build a line $L$ intersecting only zero maps in $M$ accross the grid that separates $M$.
-We start with the arrow $\alpha$ with $M(\alpha) = 0$ found above and inductively build this line using the observation.
-At each square of the grid, one of the following patterns are possible:
+We use the above observation to build a line $L$ intersecting only zero maps in $M$ across the grid that separates $M$.
+We start with the arrow $\alpha$ with $M(\alpha) = 0$ found previously and inductively build this line using the following observation.
+At each square of the grid, at least one of the following patterns is possible:

 where in each pattern, the line (colored red) intersects a pair of arrows $\beta_1,\beta_2$ where $M(\beta_1)=0$ and $M(\beta_2)=0$.
-Note that if more maps are zero, we simply ignore them and choose to extend our line using only one of the four patterns given.
+Note that if more maps are zero, we simply ignore them and choose to extend our line using only one of the four given patterns.

-As we are working over a finite $2$D grid, this line clearly goes from one boundary of the grid to another, and divides the grid into two regions with vertices we denote by $V_\ell$ and $V_r$, for ``left/bottom'' and ``right/top'', respectively.
+As we are working over a finite $2$D grid, this line cannot create a circle.
+Therefore it goes from one boundary of the grid to another, and divides the grid into two regions with vertices we denote by $V_\ell$ and $V_r$, for ``left/bottom'' and ``right/top'', respectively.
 Furthermore, both regions are non-trivial: by construction, $x\in V_\ell$ and $z\in V_r$ with $M(x)\neq 0$ and $M(z) \neq 0$ since the arrow $\alpha$ was found as part of a path from vertex $x$ to $z$ with those properties.